alchemy-fullstack-js-spring-2019/solo-tour-manager/LAB.md

 path | type info
 ---|---
-title | required title of the tour activities | array of string activities that will happen during the show launchDate | date tour will start. default to now stops | array of stop objects, see stop schema below
+title | required title of the tour activities | array of string activites that will happen during the show launchDate | date tour will start. default to now stops | array of stop objects, see stop schema below